Rodney Alcala: How Did The Dating Game Serial Killer Die?

 Rodney Alcala Died of Natural Causes

 In July 1979, Rodney Alcala was arrested in connection with the June disappearance and murder case of 12-year-old Robin Samsoe.
-The very next year, he was tried, convicted, and sentenced to death for the same.
+The next year, he was tried, convicted, and sentenced to death for the same.
 However, the California Supreme Court overturned the verdict as it came to light that the jurors had been improperly informed of his previous sex crimes.
-In 1986, Rodney’s second trial resulted in the same guilty verdict, but it was overturned yet again in 2001 on a technicality.
-Before he could be tried for the third time, though, with advances in technology, Rodney was connected to four more murders in California via DNA.
+In 1986, his second trial resulted in the same guilty verdict, but it was overturned yet again in 2001 on a technicality.
+Before he could be tried for the third time, though, with advancements in DNA technology, Rodney was connected to four more murders in California.

 Therefore, in early 2010, Rodney was found guilty of all five murders, for which he was sentenced to death.
-But this did not mark the end of the road.
-After all, he was soon tied to two more homicides committed in New York in 1971 and 1977, to which he pleaded guilty in 2013 and received an additional term of 25 years to life.
-The death penalty had been abolished in this state in 2007.
-During his several trials, various psychiatric experts had actually proposed that Rodney suffered from a narcissistic personality disorder, borderline personality disorder, and malignant narcissism with psychopathy plus sexual sadism comorbidities, indicating that there was a reason behind his actions.
+Yet, this did not mark the end of the road.
+After all, he was soon tied to two more homicides committed in New York in 1971 and 1977, respectively, to which he pleaded guilty in 2013 and received an additional term of 25 years to life.
+The death penalty was abolished in this state in 2007.
+During Rodney’s several trials, many psychiatric experts had actually proposed he suffered from a narcissistic personality disorder, borderline personality disorder, and malignant narcissism with psychopathy plus sexual sadism comorbidities, indicating that there was a reason behind his actions.

 Read More: Who Were Rodney Alcala’s Victims?